How to navigate Fiumicino airport, Rome, in 2026

 No. As you would expect from a large cosmopolitan airport, staff speak multi-languages and signage is international.
 It's in both Italian and English and the important locations like passport control, toilets, transport and the exit use the usual worldwide icons as well as text.

-Passport control and immigration.
+Passport control and immigration

 Once you're there, passport control can take anything from thirty to around ninety minutes.
-Fiumicino is often under-staffed and you may well find only two or three immigration booths open to deal with hundreds of passengers.

-Collecting luggage and going through customs.
+Collecting luggage and going through customs

-Collecting luggage and getting through customs.
+A graphic depicting luggage and getting through customs.

 From non-EU countries you will stand more chance of being stopped.
 One of the main issues for Italian customs is ensuring that large amounts of cash do not come into the country.

-If you're carrying more than €10,000 (ten thousand Euros) in cash (notes, coins, banker's drafts or traveller's cheques) you need to declare it by going through the 'red' channel.
+If you're carrying more than €10,000 (ten thousand Euros) in cash (notes, coins, banker's drafts or traveler's cheques) you need to declare it by going through the 'red' channel.
 You will be asked to explain why you have such a large amount of money.

-Getting money.
+Getting money

 It's possible to change money at the airport, of course, but you'll pay a premium.
 Exchange rates at any airport are generally bad and Fiumicino is no exception.
 Additionally, you won't be able to use American 'swipe and sign' cards in the cash machines - Europe uses 'chip and pin'.

-If you have a 'chip and pin' card you will find cash machines (ATMs) in the terminal building once you have passed through customs.
+If you have a 'chip and pin' card, you will find cash machines (ATMs) in the terminal building once you have passed through customs.

 So again, plan.
 If you're flying into Rome, get some Euros before you travel.
 If you arrive without any and you need more than €250, use the currency exchange desks - but be prepared to pay for your lack of planning.